Ek Din Bahu Ka

-Ek Din Bahu Ka is a 1982 Pakistani film directed and produced, also written by Shabab Kiranvi.
+Ek Din Bahu Ka is a 1982 Pakistani film written, directed and produced by Shabab Kiranvi.
 It stars Babra Sharif, Bindiya, Ayaz Naik, and Bazgha in leading roles.

 Plot

 The story is about Zeenat (Bazgha) a daughter-in-law who faces problems from her mother-in-law Jannat (Tani Begum) and her daughter Salma (Bindiya) but her brother-in-law Rashid (Ayaz Naik) is very supportive of her and later he marries Nishat (Babra Sharif) a very kind girl.